baptizedtechnology/bibleproject-scrapers/README.md

 ## Project Status

+May 1, 2025
+- Stopped the scraper for now.
+Plenty of similar tools to this out in the world, so I'll likely spend time working with others.

 As of March 28, 2025:
 - 60 podcasts are currently transcribed and chunked in the database
 - Monthly processing of 40 additional podcasts (to manage Whisper API costs)